 China and Global Energy Governance

-Since 2012, the Grantham Institute has been working closely with China’s Energy Research Institute (ERI) on reforming international energy governance.
-As the world’s largest energy market, China’s participation in global governance is essential to successfully tackle pressing challenges, such as climate change and global warming.
-However, international institutions, such as the International Energy Agency (IEA), pre-date the rise of developing nations like China, meaning that some major economies are not involved in key collaborations.
-Similarly, China is still in the process of opening up to international cooperation.
+Since 2012, the Grantham Institute has been working with China’s Energy Research Institute (ERI) on international energy policy, with a special focus on energy governance.
+As the world’s largest energy market, China’s participation in global energy governance is essential to successfully tackle world energy challenges.
+However, international institutions such as the International Energy Agency (IEA) pre-date the rise of developing nations like China, meaning that some of the most important economies are not fully involved in key areas of energy collaboration.

 Global energy governance reform and China's participation

-This is the final report of a joint project on global energy governance reform and China’s participation, involving China’s Energy Research Institute (ERI) and the Grantham Institute at Imperial College London.
+This is the final report of a joint project on global energy governance reform and China's participation, involving China's Energy Research Institute (ERI) and the Grantham Institute.
 The project promoted more inclusive global energy governance and enhanced Chinese engagement, and we believe that the international community will be better able to tackle global energy challenges as a result of these efforts.

 China on the Climate & Environment at Imperial blog